Budget and Spending

 Because the House passed a version of my legislation to defund NPR in a previous congress, I believe this will be a good starting point on the path to a more balanced budget and reduced national debt.
 We must tackle other spending even if it means making hard choices.
 Once we have secured passage of these two bills, ask me another.

 What's more, these bills send a strong message to taxpayers that Congress takes their hard-earned dollars seriously.
 And considering the $70 million added to the national debt since I started typing this article, it's not one moment too soon to cut the invisible from our national budget and get government spending under control.

 More on Budget and Spending

-Congressman Lamborn issued the following statement on the continuing resolution:
+Congressman Lamborn issued the following statement after voting for the bill: